MartinCazares/UnrealEngine-Brownie/README.md

 Brownie is an Unreal Engine Plugin that works as a Bridge between two different worlds.
 With this plugin you can easily take actions on Android's Ecosystem from Unreal's C++.

+(For sample project help, go to the end of this document)

 # Actions

  - **Location Services** (Latitude/Longitude/Accuracy/etc)